-FOREWORD
+Foreword

 As lesbian, gay, bisexual, and transgender (LGBT) people enter middle age and begin to face the realities of growing old, they often express fear about possibly having to go back into the closet should they need long-term care.
-Addressing that fear by trying to ensure that long term care facilities in Nova Scotia are safe and welcominf for LGBT people, was the primary motive behind the Nova Scotia Rainbow Action Project (NSRAP)’s decision to launch the Elders Project.
+Addressing that fear by trying to ensure that long term care facilities in Nova Scotia are safe and welcoming for LGBT people, was the primary motive behind the Nova Scotia Rainbow Action Project (NSRAP)’s decision to launch the Elders Project.
 We are grateful to the Nova Scotia Department of Seniors for supporting this project.

 In 2005, Toronto Long Term Care Homes and Services produced a comprehensive guide to LGBT inclusivity for the facilities under its jurisdiction: Diversity Our Strength: LGBT Tool Kit.
 One of the primary goals of the Elders Project was to create a Nova Scotian version of this tool kit.
 We began with an excellent and willing partner in Northwood, Nova Scotia’s largest continuing care home.
 We hoped to follow Toronto’s work plan and establish small working groups of staff, volunteers, and community members to examine all aspects of long term care, from admission and governance, to client care and leisure programs.
 In our next phase we would try to replicate the whole process at a rural facility.